 Property and equipment are depreciated on the straight line basis to their residual values over the estimated useful lives of the assets.
-Leasehold land and buildings are depreciated over the period of the lease or over such lesser period as is considered appropriate.
+Land is not depreciated.

 Depreciation is calculated on a straight line basis to write down the cost of property and equipment to their residual values over their estimated useful lives as follows: